 There are a ton of factors for underwriters to take into account.
 For the most part, life insurance for dementia patients is individual consideration only.
-Which means that the insurance company will look at dementia patients on a case by case basis.
+This means that the insurance company will look at dementia patients on a case by case basis.
 This also applies to mild cognitive impairment.

 Individual consideration means that any quote you get is unlikely to hold up in underwriting.
 Before you get a realistic idea of the numbers, you will have to submit an application.
-Once you submit and application, then the underwriter will request all the medical records.
+Once you submit an application, then the underwriter will request all the medical records.

 This isn’t to say that applying for life insurance for dementia patients is random.
 Sometimes individual consideration can feel like bowling in a lane that is mostly gutters.
 But there is one thing an insurance agent can do to help out the process.

 Pre-screening is when you send the relevant information (like what we talked about above) to your insurance agent.
 He or she will email the pertinent medical information (without any info identifying you) to the underwriters at several potential companies.

 The underwriters usually take a few days to review the information before they reply.
 But after a week, your agent should have several emails.
 While these emails will not be offers, they indicate what the rating will probably be.

 Most agents will do a pre-screen before applying for life insurance for dementia patients.
 Make sure you have the following information handy when you first start the search:

 - What medications, how much, how often